cajuncoding/GraphQL.AzureFunctionsProxy/README.md

 * Keep this adaptation layer as lean and DRY as possible while also supporting as much OOTB functionality as possible.
-* Ensures that the Azure Functions paradigm and flexibility are not lost, so that all OOTB C# bindings, DI, and current Function invokation are maintained.
+* Ensures that the Azure Functions paradigm and flexibility are not lost, so that all OOTB C# bindings, DI, and current Function invocation are maintained.

 ## Implementation:
-This approach uses a "Middleware Proxy" pattern whereby we provide the functionality of the middleware via a proxy class that can be injected into the Azure Function, but otherwise do not change the existing AzureFunctions invocation pipeline.
+This approach uses a "Middleware Proxy" pattern whereby we provide the functionality of the HotChocolate HTTP middleware via a proxy class that can be injected into the Azure Function, but otherwise do not change the existing AzureFunctions invocation pipeline.

 This Proxy exposes an "executor" interface that can process the HttpContext in an AzureFunction.